 6. Instagram Video

 Instagram has become one of the most widely used platforms for video, especially short-form and mobile-first content.
 According to Statista, Instagram has over 2 billion monthly active users, placing it among the top social platforms globally and reinforcing why YouTube consistently ranks second in overall usage.
+Instagram Video is a platform where viral content often spreads quickly due to its social sharing features, with Instagram Reels leveraging social networks for rapid video distribution.

 Video on Instagram includes Reels, in-feed video, and Stories, all designed for quick consumption and discovery inside the app.
 While it is not a traditional video hosting destination, it plays a major role in how video content is distributed and consumed.